jain1601aman/secure-chat/README.md

 # secure-chat
 This is 2 way Chat application created using Node.js, Express, MongoDB and Socket.io.
 ## Main Feature
-all messages are encrypted using Asymmetric key encription at client side
+all messages are encrypted using Asymmetric key encryption at client side